 According to the agency, the rule change aims to crack down on employers who have consistently failed to address workplace hazards.
 By enabling OSHA to issue multiple citations for specific instances of non-compliance, the new rule is expected to encourage employers to take a more proactive approach to workplace safety and reduce the likelihood of serious incidents occurring in the future.

-“This is intended to be a targeted strategy for those employers who repeatedly choose to put profits before their employees’ safety, health, and wellbeing,” Doug Parker, assistant secretary for OSHA, said in the announcement.
+“This is intended to be a targeted strategy for those employers who repeatedly choose to put profits before their employees’ safety, health, and well–being,” Doug Parker, assistant secretary for OSHA, said in the announcement.
 “Employers who callously view injured or sickened workers simply as a cost of doing business will face more serious consequences.”

 A new set of guidelines for enforcement activity across general industry, agriculture, maritime, and construction will be implemented 60 days after Jan.
 26th.
 The rule change provides OSHA with discretionary power and can be expected to be used sparingly in severe cases, primarily in cases of fatalities, multiple hospitalizations, or repeat offenses.
 However, even compliant contractors are not immune to the possibility of higher citations.
 Therefore, it will be essential for all builders to be compliant and avoid additional penalties in the event of an inspection.
 Proper documentation of work-related injuries and illnesses will be necessary to avoid substantial fines.